ssjshields/pz-toolbox/README.md

 • Resolve mod mismatches quickly - (Failed to join server error)

-• Repair mods with missing files - (File not found on client/ server - WIP; I NEED LOGS WITH THESE ERRORS!!!)
+• Repair mods with missing files - (Force remove content)

 • Fetch and upload error logs - (Displays the filename and directory for the user)

-• Automatic SP save backups - (saves are accessible from the main menu)
+• Automatic SP save backups - (Saves are accessible from the main menu)

 <br>

 <b>For hosts:</b>

-• Repair mods with missing files - (File not found on client/ server - WIP; I NEED LOGS WITH THESE ERRORS!!!)
+• Repair mods with missing files - (Force remove content)

 • QOL additions to the dedicated server files - (Modified StartServer64.bat)